allmyles/allmyles-docs/certification.rst

 You must include screenshots of the following on order to certify successfully:

 - Your booking page which includes fields for the first, middle and last names of each passenger.
-- Message displayed to users when booking has timed out
+- Message displayed to users when booking has timed out.
-- Message displayed to users when the external gateway has timed out
+- Message displayed to users when the external gateway has timed out (http error code 504).
-- Message displayed to users when the flight is already booked
+- Message displayed to users when the flight is already booked (http error code 412).
-- Message displayed to users when you receive an undefined error from the provider
+- Message displayed to users when you receive an undefined error from the provider (http error code 500).

 ------------
  Masterdata